The axolotl is a kind of salamander, also known as Mexican Walking Fish, because it looks and acts like one.

 - Weirdness: Water deer have tusks and use them as weapons.

-- Superpower: Water deer are able to swim several miles.
+- Superpower: Water deer can swim several miles.

 - Status: Vulnerable.
 You know who else is vulnerable?
 You are when you meet a vampire deer!